 The building which is listed on the National Register of Historic Places, was designed mainly to handle freight.
 The passenger area occupies a small portion of the northern end of the building.
 Separate ticket windows, waiting rooms and bathrooms reflect the segregation practiced at that time.

 The building was obtained by the Punta Gorda Historical Society through the generosity of Fred Babcock.
-The Antique Mall is now in the large freight room and features over twenty independent booths.
-There is a wide selection of antiques, collectible items and just fascinating stuff from the past.
+All Aboard the Last Stop Marketplace is now in the large freight room and features over twenty independent booths.
+There is a wide selection of antiques, collectible items and just fascinating stuff.